 Capital assets are those purchased or acquired with an original cost of \$5,000 or more and are reported at historical cost or estimated historical cost.
-Contributed assets are reported at fair market value as of the date received.
+Contributed assets and similar items are reported at acquisition value as of the date received.
+Capital assets received in a service concession arrangement will be reported at acquisition value.
 Additions, improvements, and other capital outlays that significantly extend the useful life of an asset are capitalized.
 The costs of normal maintenance and repairs that do not add to the value of the assets or materially extend the asset's lives are not capitalized, but are expensed as incurred.